 What is PyXie?

-PyXie is the name of a Remote Access Trojan (RAT).
-Typically, cyber criminals use RATs to remotely control infected computers and steal personal information, install additional malware, and/or for other malicious purposes.
-It is known that there are cyber criminals who use PyXie to deliver ransomware.
-Either way, if there is any reason to suspect that this RAT is already installed on the operating system, then it should be removed as soon as possible.
+PyXie is a Remote Access Trojan (RAT).
+Typically, cyber criminals use RATs to remotely control infected computers and steal personal information, install additional malware, and for other malicious purposes.
+Some cyber criminals use PyXie to deliver ransomware.

 |Name||PyXie Remote Administration Trojan|